didiersmith/steve/chapters/man-of-destiny.md

 "There were extenuating circumstances," he attempted to explain.

 _Smack!_ Stacy II hit him in the cheek with a...spatula?
 Interesting choice.
 Effective, though.
-His already sensitive gums lit up in blinding pain.
+His scurvy-ridden gums lit up in blinding pain.

 _Oof!_ Filbert punched him in the gut.
 He doubled over, almost falling off his chair, gasping for breath.
 The young man moved behind him, wrapped his arm around his neck, and raised him upright again.
 He looked up at the angry, spatula-wielding young lady with newfound respect.